johmue/win-php-sdk-builder/README.md

 guide available here https://wiki.php.net/internals/windows/stepbystepbuild .

-These scripts are intended to ease this process for the average Windows PHP user and to have a good starting point for compiling your own or thrid party extensions.
+These scripts are intended to ease this process for the average Windows PHP user and to have a good starting point for compiling your own or third party extensions.

 If you have ```Git``` and ```MS Visual Studio Express 2012 for Windows Desktop``` already installed it should compile a working PHP version within a few clicks.